-Snake Removal Services in the Metro Houston Area
+Snake Removal Services for Galveston & The Greater Houston Area

 We have numerous types of snakes,venomous and non-venomous, in the area.
 Snakes are cold-blooded animals, which is to say their body temperature is that of the surrounding climate.
 They are unable to lower their body temperature so they come out and sun on cool days and crawl in holes or under things on hot days.
 Snakes become more active at night during the summer due to the fact that they are most alert in temperatures ranging from 80 to 90 degrees.
 They will die if they reach 116 degrees and become very inactive at 40 degrees.
 Snakes like to stay in holes, under debris or things, inside garages, or even under your patio accessories.
 The majority of snakes are harmless and should not be killed so being able to tell which is poisonous is important.
 When the non-venomous snakes are killed it allows the venomous population to grow even more.
 An easy way to tell the difference between them is that non-venomous snakes have a rounded head like a spoon, where the venomous snakes have a triangular head due to the venom glands.
 All snakes can swim, most venomous snakes will swim with their lungs inflated, leaving their body afloat where harmless water snakes will have only its head above the water.